 We left our appointment feeling settled and balanced.
 I am so glad that we live where we do, that we have the resources, community, and support that we have.
 The fundamental reason that my daughter was feeling so helpless was lack of connection to her peers.
 I think this is telling us something about a deeper intrinsic need for connectivity in our lives.
 Rather than running to virtual serotonin stimulators, maybe we should come together more, move more, experience more.
 I am so thankful to my teachers, my experiences, to the ancient wisdom that lives in us all.

-*I learned Compassionate Self Forgiveness as a tool for Awakening at the University of Santa Monica.
+Self Compassion is so important.
+I learned Compassionate Self Forgiveness as a tool for Awakening at the University of Santa Monica.
 I highly recommend their programs in Awakening in to Universal Consciousness and Compassionate Infinite Potential.